jmegner/JumbleSolver/readme.txt

 Each jumble solver takes dictionary files as command line arguments.
 Once the dictionary files are processed, the user is presented with a prompt.
-Once the user enters a word, the jumble solver prints out all anagrams of that word that was found in the dictionary files.
+Once the user enters a word, the jumble solver prints out all anagrams of that word that were found in the dictionary files.
 The get-word-print-anagrams process is repeated until the user terminates input (either by doing ctrl+d on the keyboard or the end of a file).